MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 However, while you can do that, in this particular case, I woudn't recommend relying on the compiler too much, and would put an explicit kernel under the loop, since even changing the loading order from before the stores, to the middle, will split the kernel in 2 and potentially break it right now.

-I had [one specific case](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/Simulation/n-body.ipynb) when it was an issue when I tried to optimize a software sphere rasterizer, by adding an additional read to check if the atomic min is required I effectively made the compiler think that this part of the code needs to be split into parts and simply just broke the rendering.
+I had [one specific case](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/Simulation/n-body.ipynb) when it was an issue when I tried to optimize a software sphere rasterizer, by adding an additional read to check if the atomic min can be skipped I effectively made the compiler think that this part of the code needs to be split into parts and simply just broke the rendering.

 This shows that, while powerful, such inference of how the program is structured does not always work, or requires a much more advanced compiler than I have here.
 On the other hand, in the case of [the 2D fluid simulation example](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/Simulation/fluid_simulation.ipynb), kernel generation worked quite well, since there is no control flow to confuse the compiler.

 ### Optimization and generation of the kernels

 Simply splitting the IR into kernel regions is actually not enough to make sure you dont have a million unneeded loads or stores.
-One very basic way to optimize the kernels is effectively just copying computations that are cheaper to do than to load.
+One very basic way to optimize the kernels is effectively just copying computations that are cheaper to do than to load from memory.
 Such things like constants, or very simple arithmetic are examples of this.
 Doing this optimization not only reduces the number of global memory access a lot usually, but also removes a lot of unneeded kernels that would have just stored a constant or something similar into memory.

 I also have the standard "removing of unused computation" here.
 Since we have the entire IR graph from input to ouput given, this additionally allows to figure out which parts of the computation are influencing the outputs.
 So I can effectively assume that everything else is unused and can be simply removed.
-(TODO: fix bug when doing inplace operation on input that is not returned as output)

 When generating compute kernels out of such an IR, you can not simply use the N dimensional shape of the kernel, and you need to map the tensor indices to the specific layout of the GPU.
-In this case, thats the group indices, and the workgroup thread indices (in more advanced cases, in DX12/Vulkan/CUDA/etc there is also the warp sub-group, but I'll ignore it for now).
+In this case, that's the group indices, and the workgroup thread indices (in more advanced cases, in DX12/Vulkan/CUDA/etc there is also the warp sub-group, but I'll ignore it for now).
 To do this mapping we ideally would need to figure out the shape of the workgroup, which must be a compile time constant, from the computations we do.
 But at the moment I simply estimate the group shape from the last 3 dimensions of the kernel, and clamp them to some predefined constants depending on dimensionality.
 This is suboptimal, but doing it better would either require having a VM that estimates the range of indices of memory accesses, or an autotuner.
-The first will take some time to implement, and is in my TODO list, as its also useful for other things, and the second, while easier I'm currenty not considering, as it could increase compile times quite significantly.
+The first will take some time to implement, and is in my TODO list, as its also useful for other things, and the second, while easier I'm not currenty considering, as it could increase compile times quite significantly.
+(And they already reach 30 seconds on Windows for my Variational Monte Carlo solver!)

 ### Algorithmic operations

 The bare IR does not know about complex operations like matrix multiplication, reductions, etc. These are implemented as a special compiler pass, that converts the high level operation nodes into a series of simpler operations.
 For example reduction sums `tf.sum` are converted into a loop of adds, matrix multiplications into a loop of muls and adds, etc.

-These simpler operations aren't yet put into kernels, so the compiler can do additional optimizations on them.
+These simpler operations aren't yet put into kernels, so the compiler can do additional kernel fusion optimizations on them.
 As they are written in the same IR and not as separate outside kernels also means that all possible optimizations that that the compiler has - can be applied to them, like inserting simple arithmetic instead of memory loads (useful for operations over procedural data, like random), or adding the activation at the end of the matrix multiplication loop, etc.

-(Though to be fair, right now, the compiler optimizes them a bit too aggressively, and can put a lot of needless computation inside a matmul loop for example, this needs to be fixed in the future with better heuristics)
+(Though to be fair, right now, the compiler optimizes them a bit too aggressively, and can put a lot of needless computation inside a matmul loop for example, this needs to be fixed in the future with better heuristics.
+Detailed example in `IR under the hood` section)

 ### Advanced kernel fusion